abs-sayem/deep_learning/keras/sequential_model.md

 * speed up model training by leveraging multiple GPUs

 #### A Common Debugging Workflow (A CNN Persfective)
 When building a new Sequential architecture, it's useful to incrementally stack layers with `add()` and frequently print model summaries.
-For instance, this enables us to monitor how a stack od `conv2D` and `MaxPooling2D` layers is downsampling image feature maps:
+For instance, this enables us to monitor how a stack of `conv2D` and `MaxPooling2D` layers is downsampling image feature maps:
 ```
 model = keras.Sequential()
 model.add(keras.Input(shape=(250, 250, 3)))                     # 250x250 RGB images